flattr/developers.flattr.net/content/api/index.md

 All resource paths are relative to the API-endpoint.

+## Create a application

+To use the API you need to [register a application](http://flattr.com/apps) and use the assigned Client ID and Client Secret.
+Client Secrets should be kept secret and not be revealed to anyone else than the application owner.

 ## Authorization

-To gain access to private data clients need to use [OAuth 2](http://tools.ietf.org/html/draft-ietf-oauth-v2-21).
+To gain access to private data we use [OAuth 2](http://tools.ietf.org/html/draft-ietf-oauth-v2-21) for authentication.
 OAuth 2 is a standardized protocol for how to allow end users to authorize clients to gain access to their private data in the form of access tokens.
 OAuth 2 rely on separate standards for the access tokens - we currently use [Bearer tokens](http://tools.ietf.org/html/draft-ietf-oauth-v2-bearer-08) which are the simplest and most widespread token type.

-To use OAuth 2 you need to [register your application](http://flattr.com/apps) and use the assigned Client ID and Client Secret.
-Client Secrets should be kept secret and not be revealed to anyone else than the application owner.

 ### Authenticate

 To get a token you need to use the [authorization code flow](http://tools.ietf.org/html/draft-ietf-oauth-v2-21#section-4.1).

 - **response_type** ( _Required_ ) - This can be set to `code` or `token`
-- **client_id** ( _Required_ ) - The client_id found at http://flattr.com/apps
+- **client_id** ( _Required_ ) - The client id
 - **redirect_uri** ( _Optional_ ) -  The callback URL supplied when creating
   the application.
 It needs to be identical or else the authentication will fail.